nixworks/public/news/2007/01/10/index.md

 ##### George W. Bush
 ### [ U.S. President George W. Bush announces, in a televised address, his strategy change in response to Iraq Study Group criticisms.
 This will involve a surge of 21,500 more troops to fight in the War in Iraq. ](/news/2007/01/10/u-s-president-george-w-bush-announces-in-a-televised-address-his-strategy-change-in-response-to-iraq-study-group-criticisms-this-will.md)
-_Context: his strategy change in response to Iraq Study Group criticisms, George W. Bush, Iraq War_
+_Context: George W. Bush, his strategy change in response to Iraq Study Group criticisms, Iraq War_

 ##### Tajik Parliament
 ### [ The Tajik Parliament approves a Memorandum of Understanding between Tajikistan and Iran agreeing to begin a nuclear program with assistance from the Iranian government in building a power plant.
 Tajikistan is the second nation in Central Asia to pursue a nuclear program, the other being Kazakhstan. ](/news/2007/01/10/the-tajik-parliament-approves-a-memorandum-of-understanding-between-tajikistan-and-iran-agreeing-to-begin-a-nuclear-program-with-assistance.md)
-_Context: Kazakhstan, Tajikistan, Central Asia, Tajik Parliament, Iran_
+_Context: Iran, Central Asia, Kazakhstan, Tajikistan, Tajik Parliament_

 ##### Kazakhstan political shakeup of 2007
 ### [ Kazakhstan political shakeup of 2007: Karim Masimov is confirmed by the Parliament of Kazakhstan as Prime Minister.
 Massimov appoints his former superior and political rival Daniyal Akhmetov to Defense Minister and Economy Minister Aslan Musin to Deputy Prime Minister. ](/news/2007/01/10/kazakhstan-political-shakeup-of-2007-karim-masimov-is-confirmed-by-the-parliament-of-kazakhstan-as-prime-minister-massimov-appoints-his-f.md)
-_Context: Kazakhstan political shakeup of 2007, Prime Minister, parliament, Aslan Musin, Karim Masimov, Daniyal Akhmetov_
+_Context: parliament, Aslan Musin, Prime Minister, Kazakhstan political shakeup of 2007, Karim Masimov, Daniyal Akhmetov_

 ##### Sudan
 ### [ Sudan adopts a new currency; the Sudanese pound replaces the Sudanese dinar.
 The change is part of reconciliation measures after the end of the Second Sudanese Civil War. ](/news/2007/01/10/sudan-adopts-a-new-currency-the-sudanese-pound-replaces-the-sudanese-dinar-the-change-is-part-of-reconciliation-measures-after-the-end-of.md)
-_Context: Sudan, Sudanese pound, Sudanese dinar, civil war_
+_Context: civil war, Sudan, Sudanese dinar, Sudanese pound_

 ##### Mirsad Bektasevic
 ### [ Mirsad Bektasevic, a 19-year-old Swedish citizen of Bosnian descent, is convicted of terrorism-related charges by a court in Sarajevo and sentenced to 15 years' imprisonment. ](/news/2007/01/10/mirsad-bektaa-evia-a-19-year-old-swedish-citizen-of-bosnian-descent-is-convicted-of-terrorism-related-charges-by-a-court-in-sarajevo-and.md)